yu22238/2023-group-12/README.md

     - Adding weapons
     - Triger to switch roles
     - Boogie traps, e.g. I Wanna
     - Make it into a competition - Fireboy vs. Watergirl
+- Temple Run
+    - Change the theme, on water, on ice/snow?
+    - Might be tricky to animate